 Another very unique and valuable feature of our SmartDoc Themes is that they are pre-formatted for “printing”.
 In other words, what you see in the DynamicContent page can be immediately printed and/or saved to a standard, correctly paginated 8-1/2 x 11 PDF – with a single click.

-Think about that – the user enjoys a fully personalized, mobile-friendly, interactive content experience – but also ends up with a convenient PDF that they can share with colleagues just like they are used to.
+Think about that – the user enjoys a fully personalized, mobile-friendly, interactive content experience – but also ends up with a convenient PDF they can share with colleagues just like they are used to.
 But instead of a generic, one-size-fits-all document, this SmartDoc PDF is completely customized to them and their company.
-Moreover, the CTA link at the bottom of the document still has the personalization token embedded so they can continue their seamless Buyer Journey even from this PDF!
+Moreover, the CTA link at the bottom of the document still has the personalization token embedded so they can continue their seamless, no-form Buyer Journey even from this PDF!

 Let’s take a closer look at how you work with these SmartDoc Themes to leverage the power described above.

-How Do I Make Changes?
+How Do I Use the SmartDoc Theme?